Like Walking? Here’s How to Become a Runner

 - Recommended complimentary conditioning for runners

 - Our best piece of advice to master running

 Your first step: talk to you doctor.
 It’s always important to discuss changes in your exercise routine with your doctor so they can assess your overall health, but especially when starting a running program.

 Next, buy a pair of running shoes.
 Many brands and styles are available, but it doesn’t have to be a guessing game.
 Visit a running store and work with a professional to find the most appropriate shoe for your foot type and gait.

 Learn your target heart rate zone.
 Some walkers skip this test because they prefer using a talk test to gauge intensity.
 However, if you are new to working out and/or to running, it’s an important to work within a designated heart rate zone to prevent over exertion.
 Here’s how you determine your heart rate zone »

 Begin with walking.
-If you’re new to walking or walk at a slower pace, focus on just walking for a few weeks.
+If you’re new to walking for exercise or you walk at a slower pace, focus on just walking for a few weeks.
 Walk several times per week between 20 and 30 minutes (include an additional five minutes for a warm-up and five minutes for cool down).
 See if you can stay in your target heart rate zone while slowing picking up the pace.